Nicole Trimmel

 Nicole Trimmel (born October 13, 1982), is an Austrian kickboxer.
 She is a multiple World Champion and European Champion in Kickboxing.
 Since 2004 she holds the title of Austrian Champion in Kickboxing for each year.
-In 2004 and 2005 she was awarded Burgenland’s Sportswoman of the Year.
+In 2004 and 2005 she was awarded Burgenland's Sportswoman of the Year.
 The following year, Trimmel received an Order of Merit by the Republic of Austria and by the Federal State Burgenland respectively.

 Early life and education

 Nicole Trimmel was born in Vienna, Austria to Anita and Walter Trimmel.
 Her brother is Roland Trimmel.
-Having spent the early years of her life in Vienna the family decided to move back to Oslip, the parent’s hometown, in 1986.
+Having spent the early years of her life in Vienna the family decided to move back to Oslip, the parent's hometown, in 1986.

 The fascination of martial arts took Nicole Trimmel already when being a small child.
-However, the path to kickboxing included a number of other sports, such as athletics and women’s soccer, in which all of them she was successful.
-Only in 1997, when being in secondary school, she made her first experience in martial arts during a self-defence course.
-Enthusiasm aroused quickly, but it took until 1999 till Nicole Trimmel started her kickboxing career at KBC Rust.
+However, the path to kickboxing included a number of other sports, such as athletics and women's soccer, in which all of them she was successful.
+It was not until 1997, while in secondary school, that she first experienced martial arts during a self-defense course.
+Her enthusiasm grew quickly, but it was not until 1999 that Nicole Trimmel began her kickboxing career at KBC Rust.